BlockchainCommons/zmigrate/docs/bestpractices.md

 ***[Export:] Document Attachments Online.*** It is recommended that  a `conformsTo` assertion be included with each attachment.
 This is even more highly recommended as a best practice when storing class II data into attachments.
 Ideally, the `conformsTo` should be a web page that specifies exactly how all attachments data is stored: what it is and how it's encoded.
 By storing this data in a web page you can ensure that it's accessible far into the future: even if your web page is gone, it can be retrieved through a service such as archive.org's Wayback Machine.

 ***[Export:] Version Your ZeWIF `conformsTo`.*** Specifications can change over time.
 It's therefore best to supplement any `conformsTo` content with a  version.
 This can be done by making the URLs used in `conformsTo` be version specific, with a new URL for each new version.
-This ensures that if a URL is retrieved in the future with archive.org, it's exactly the data that a user needs.
+This ensures that if a URL is retrieved in the future (by any means), it's exactly the data that a user needs.

 * _Example:_ ZSampleWallet uses a `conformsTo` URL for all of its attachments of `https://www.zsamplewallet/spec/v1.0/`.
 When they add a new attachment, they replace their `conformsTo` URLs with `https://www.zsamplewallet/spec/v1.1/`.